 Table of Contents Previous topic Next topic

-Using the Visual C++ Custom AppWizard->Tutorial - Creating an Extension with the AppWizard->Finalising Support for your Dialog Box->Build and Run your Extension
+Using the Custom AppWizard or Project Template->Tutorial - Creating an Extension with the AppWizard->Finalising Support for your Dialog Box->Build and Run your Extension

 Select Build esim0.dll from the Build menu to rebuild your extension.